 3. Respawn 205

 The best budget gaming chair

 Looking for a good gaming chair that doesn’t cost a small fortune?
+Good news.
 Respawn’s 205 gaming chair offers premium breathability and adjustability for less.
 Unlike the choices above, the backing is constructed of an airy mesh for maximum breathability.
 This even gives it a leg up on the pricier competition.

 Despite the low cost of entry, Respawn’s steel tube frame construction gives the chair some seriously sturdy legs.
 The company’s limited lifetime warranty is first-class.
 In my personal experience, their gaming chairs and recliners have survived multiple apartment moves, LAN sessions and cat clawings.
 My recent purchase, a Respawn-110, arrived with stripped connection slots.
 Within a week an entirely new chair was at my door with instructions to keep or discard the old one.

 Weight Limit: 275 pounds | Tilt: Up to 130 degrees | Seatbase Width: 20.5 inches | Height adjustment: 4 inches | Standout Feature: Breathable mesh back for heat ventilation

 Price: $225 USD

 The best gaming chair for pressure relief

 Sometimes the best gaming chair isn’t a gaming chair at all.
 If price isn’t a problem, we’d like to introduce you to the Embody office chair from Herman Miller.
 This office chair foregoes the extra flair of gaming chairs with bold styling and superfluous pillow systems.
 The Embody’s simple comfort-centric design runs laps around a majority of chairs on this list.